 In Table 3 we report the findings for COVID cases per 100,000 for the various age categories.
 Panel A has the findings for Michigan and Panel B for Washington.
 In each state and for each age category, we report the results for hybrid or in-person schooling relative to remote (or, as above, hybrid/in-person combined for Washington).
 We show the findings from the fully saturated OLS model (from columns 3 and 7 of Table 2).
 To aid with interpretation, we present estimates for the relationship between modality and COVID cases per 100,000 at the 25th, 50th, and 75th percentile of pre-existing COVID cases per 100,000 individuals.
-We provide full model results in Appendix Table A5.
+We provide full model results in Appendix Tables A6-1 through A6-4.

 The fact that younger individuals tend to experience less severe COVID symptoms combined with the lack of universal testing raises some questions about which age categories might be expected to show COVID spread due to instructional modality.
 That said, we believe it is reasonable to assume that the 0 to 19 year age category is likely to be most sensitive to spread related to students being in public school buildings.
 The estimates of instructional modality are insignificant in Michigan for the 0 to 19 year age category and only significant at the 75th percentile of pre-existing COVID rates in Washington.
 Nonetheless, despite the hypothesis that we would see more spread emanating from instructional modality in school-age children, estimates for other age categories, differ little from the 0 to 19 year category in both states.
-Further, none of the other estimates in the table are statistically significant and positive.
-In Michigan some of the hybrid estimates are significant but negative, indicating a reduction in COVID spread from having students in hybrid modalities relative to remote-only.
+Further, only one of the other estimates in the table are statistically significant.
 In Washington the estimates are similar to those for COVID rates across all ages shown in Figure 3.